ipshipyard/ipfs-quicklaunch/README.md

-# IPFS Spark Browser Extension
+# IPFS QuickLaunch Browser Extension

-IPFS launcher browser extension with local pet names, version management, and smart CID discovery.
-An experimental browser extension that serves as an IPFS (d)app launcher with intelligent gateway management.
+IPFS launcher is an experimental browser extension with local pet names, version management, smart CID discovery, and gateway management.

 Built and maintained by Interplanetary Shipyard